prateek-9702/Ikgptu-Demo-class/README.md

 # Ikgptu-Demo-class
-This is my Second Git Repository
+This is my Second Git Repository.
 Author- Prateek Tiwari